Codecademy/docs/content/language-agnostic/concepts/what-is-a-bot.md

 * To simulate human speech patterns or entertain.
 Chat bots.

 Malicious bots can be used to perform actions on servers which do not fulfill the intended desire of the users who maintain the server or attacked application.
-These bots are often used for denial of service attacks, spam and other nefarious.
+These bots are often used for denial of service attacks, spam and other nefarious activities.